Nheyer/MipAnalysis/README.md

 # MipAnalysis
-Programs for analyzing the results of a molecular inversion Probe run, designed tor the NOTCH2NL genes
+Programs for analyzing the results of a molecular inversion Probe run, designed for the NOTCH2NL genes

 ## INSTALATION: